AckerlyXu/heima/includes/virtual-machines-common-planned-maintenance-schedule.md

 1. An email is sent to you seven calendar days before the planned maintenance to your VMs in a Multi-instance configuration.
 The subscription IDs and names of the affected Multi-instance VMs are included in the body of the email.
 2. During those seven days, you can choose the time your instances are updated by removing your multi-instance VMs in that region from their availability set.
 This change in configuration causes a reboot, as the Virtual Machine is moving from one physical host, targeted for maintenance, to another physical host that isn't targeted for maintenance.
-3. You can remove the VM from its availability set in the Azure portal preview.
+3. You can remove the VM from its availability set in the Azure Portal.

    1. In the portal, select the VM to remove from the Availability Set.